tonygustafsson/heliograph/README.md

 ## Installation

 No need, it will use NPX and the Lighthouse CLI package.
-You need NodeJS though.'
+You need NodeJS though.

 ## Usage